Which Nutra Nuggets Dry Recipes Get

-The seventh ingredient lists egg product, a dehydrated form of shell-free eggs.
+The sixth item is egg product, an unspecified (wet or dry?) form of shell-free eggs.
 Quality can vary significantly.
 Lower grade egg product can even come from commercial hatcheries — from eggs that have failed to hatch.

 In any case, eggs are easy to digest and have an exceptionally high biological value.

-After the natural chicken flavor, we find fish meal, another high-protein meat concentrate.
+After the natural chicken flavor, we find fish meal, another protein-rich meat concentrate.

 Fish meal is typically obtained from the “clean, dried, ground tissue of undecomposed whole fish and fish cuttings” of commercial fish operations.1